 Whether your kitten was acquired from a shelter or breeder, stray or gifted, there are some basics to make sure you start off on the right “paw:”

 - Ideally, kittens are with their mother and littermates for the first 8-10 weeks of their life.
-This socialization period teaches kittens appropriate cat behavior and their experiences in this window of time help to shape life-long interactions with their environment.
+This period of time is called the socialization period.
+Kittens learn appropriate cat behavior and their experiences in this window of time help to shape life-long interactions with their environment.

-- At 8-10 weeks, a kitten is ready to step out into the world and explore!
+- At 8-10 weeks old, a kitten is ready to step out into the world and explore!
 No longer dependent on her mother and littermates for life lessons and entertainment, kittens show independence and an abundance of curiosity.

 - For many cat caregivers, this will be the strongest bonding time you share with your pet.